source-foundry/manual-ttfa/README.md

 After you compile and hint your fonts with the new delta exceptions, return to step one and begin the iterative workflow from the top to view the changes that occurred in the glyph shape and make any other necessary adjustments to the shape, or to any other shape in the glyph set.

+## Acknowledgments

+CS would like to thank Werner Lemberg for his technical review of this article, assistance with the development of the downstream `ftgrid` source that is discussed here, and for the excellent `ttfautohint` software.